bajiyavikas11/Olympics_Analysis_-_Visualizations/README.md

 1. Clone the repository.
 2. Explore the Tableau workbooks for dashboards and storytelling visuals.
 3. Review the Python scripts for data preprocessing and scatterplot generation.

-## Screenshots
-Include screenshots of:
-- Scatterplot for a single event.
-- NYT-style visualization.
-- Interactive dashboards.